 How it played

 Our game was a hedged in field about 1’X1′.
 There was a mound in the middle of the field that was the location of the bag.
 There was also a fire elemental that served as a campfire.
 I did not have an actual camp fire.
 The Trolls charged in but one was effectively blocked by the other two.
 They managed to take 2 dwarves down.
 Jack tried to distract but for two turns he was pretty unlucky in that department.
 The trolls, effectively grabbed more than half the party by turn 5.
 Things were not looking good.
 Jack expressed his dismay.
 I told him that maybe it was a mistake to split the party between the two trolls.
-So, he managed to distract 1 of the trolls he was fighting, he then moved all of those guys to the other troll.
+So, he managed to distract 1 of the trolls he was fighting.
+He then moved all of those guys to the other troll.
 In a couple of turns he managed to knock that one down, then the second, and finally the third.
 When the third fell, they all were on the same number of turns to return…3 turns.
-So we fats forwarded and allowed 3 dwarves to escape from the bag.
+So we fast forwarded and allowed 3 dwarves to escape from the bag.
 The trolls now were in position so that all 3 could attack and started making short work of the party.
 Things were looking bad.
 The game finally ended on turn 14.
 Gandalf arrive and famously proclaimed, “The dawn will take you all!”